1980computer/ux-workflow-builder/workflow-boilerplate-2/Specs.md

 - **Left Panel**: Workflow controls with "ADD NODES" and "ACTIONS" sections for workflow management
 - **Right Panel**: Node configuration panel - click on any node to configure its properties
 - **Canvas**: Full-screen React Flow workflow builder with interactive node-based editor
-- **Header**: "Workflow" branding, notification icon, user avatar with dropdown menu
+- **Header**: Workspace dropdown with "Workflow" branding, navigation buttons (Node/Form/Integrations), notification icon, user avatar with dropdown menu
 - **No Waffle Icon**: Waffle icon has been removed from the header
 - **No Sheet Menu**: Sheet menu functionality has been removed
 - **Autopilot Panel**: Autopilot icon opens a 440px wide panel from the right.
 Global header remains fixed, content area shifts left by 440px.
 Panel has white background, 1px border, and an 'X' close button in the top-right. **Hidden by default** - only appears when autopilot icon is clicked.